Professor Adrian Kent

-Professor of Quantum Physics (from Oct 2014), DAMTP, University of Cambridge
+Professor of Quantum Physics, DAMTP, University of Cambridge

 Distinguished Visiting Research Chair, Perimeter Institute for Theoretical Physics, Waterloo, Ontario

 Affiliate, Institute for Quantum Computing, University of Waterloo, Ontario

 Member of the Centre for Quantum Information and Foundations in DAMTP.
 Current research interests include:

 * the relationships between fundamental principles of quantum theory and other physical theories and information theoretic tasks.
 Examples include the Barrett-Hardy-Kent quantum key distribution protocol, the first secure device-independent key distribution scheme based on the no-signalling principle and relativistic quantum protocols for bit commitment based on the no-summoning theorem of relativistic quantum theory.

 * the quantum reality problem, and specifically finding theories that respect special relativity and quantum theory and that also supply an explicitly realist ontology.

 * the physics of decoherence and its implications for fundamental physics

 * novel tests of quantum theory and alternative theories